pschlo/windsim/README.md

   Run a noise simulation.

 Options:
-  -r, --root DIRECTORY  Root directory of the data repository.  [default: ./repository] -p, --project TEXT    Project name.  [default: default] -c, --config FILE     Path to the config TOML file.  [default: ./config.toml] -h, --help            Show this message and exit.
+  -r, --root DIRECTORY  Root directory of the data repository.  [default: ./example_repository] -p, --project TEXT    Project name.  [default: default] -h, --help            Show this message and exit.
 ```
-An example config and data repository is provided in the `example` directory.
+An example data repository is provided with `example_repository`.